losttype/blog.losttype.com/src/2014-09-21-field-trip-drawing-tools.md

 categories:
   - Uncategorized
 ---
 The paper-covered drawing table is a fixture on Lost Type field trips.
-This year, we made sure to place a hefty order from JetPens ahead of time so we&#8217;d be set for the week.
+This year, we made sure to place a hefty order from JetPens ahead of time so we’d be set for the week.
 Below are links to a few of our favorites:

 <img class="blog-image-full-margin" src="/media/2014/09/Photo-1820-01.png" />